Tampi2002/tampi2002.github.io/_notes/notes-qm.md

 ---

-An introductory note to quantum mechanics and statistical physics. test
+An introductory note to quantum mechanics and statistical physics.
-This not was originally intended to help out students of CentraleSupélec in their first year.
+This note was originally intended to help out students of CentraleSupélec in their first year.
 However, it has been refined and should be accessible to any student with some background of linear algebra and a basic comprehension of physics (a bit of knowledge about electromagnetism should help to appreciate the